 - Easy of use: The instructions of a rank order survey question are simple and easy to understand.
 The respondents are comfortable with ranking the different options as they are comfortable with the options provided and have a heightened sense of belonging.

-- Validating secondary research: Rank order survey questions help validate any prior secondary research.
+- Validating primary research: Rank order survey questions help validate any prior primary research.
 The options provided in such a question are brief inferences from the research.
 The respondent data from this question helps the researcher understand if the initial theories you set out with are true or not.